rpresa94/dev-challenge/README.md

 To get started just fork this repository into your github account.

 ### Project scope
-On initial load, the user should be presented with a login form.
-Once the user is successfully logged in they should be presented with a list of the most recent courses as well as a way to filter courses by category.
-Clicking on an individual course should bring up a detailed view of the course including a list of the lessons for the selected course.
+On initial load, the user should be presented with a list of the most recent courses as well as a way to filter courses by category.
+The user should be able to apply a catagory filter to the list, as well as remove it.
 Once you have completed the exercise, please host the files on github.com and add @AdamFrick as a collaborator.

 ### API endpoints
  - Origin: `https://kelbystaging.wpengine.com`
  - Namespace: `/wp-json/ko/v4`
- ---
- - `/users/login` Used to authenticate a user on our system.
-> Use HTTP Basic Authentication.
-Simply pass the username and password with the request through the Authorization header.
-This value should be encoded (using base64 encoding) per the HTTP Basic Authentication specification.
-For authentication, please use the following account:
-  `Username: fetest`
-  `Password: fetest!@#`
  ---
  - `/courses` Used to retrieve all courses
  - **Available Request Parameters**
    - `per_page`: (optional) INT - Number of courses to retrieve at a time.
 Defaults to [10]